pydoit/doit/doc/cmd_other.rst

 or `W` for open in write mode.
 The files are listed in chronological order.

-This is a debugging feature wiht many lilmitations.
+This is a debugging feature with many limitations.
   * can strace only one task at a time
   * can only strace CmdAction
   * the process being traced itself might have some kind of cache,